Spinal cord injury levels can be expressed in many ways and it is important to understand the correlations.

 - Most severe of the spinal cord injury levels

-- The patient may have speaking problems, bladder and bowel incontinence and would always require assistance if no recovery occurs.
+- The patient may have speaking problems, and bladder and bowel incontinence and would always require assistance if no recovery occurs.

 - Patients may be able to use a power wheelchair controlled with the chin or the breath.